telvarost/WhatAreYouScoring-StationAPI/README.md

 # WhatAreYouScoring StationAPI for Minecraft Beta 1.7.3

 A StationAPI mod for Minecraft Beta 1.7.3 that adds different mechanisms to increase your score!
-Player score resets upon death in singleplayer and upon logout in multiplayer.
+* Mod is clientside: Player score resets upon death in single-player and upon logout in multiplayer.
+  * Multiplayer is not really supported since stats are saved clientside.
-* Achievements are saved per instance and do not reset.
+* Achievements are saved per instance and do not reset, whereas score count is saved per world.

 # What Are You Scoring?
 (W.A.Y.S.
 Score/Achievement Mod)

 You will need ModMenu and GlassConfigAPI if you want to tweak different parts of the mod.
 See installation instructions below.
-* (Planned) Mod does not work on Multiplayer yet with GlassConfigAPI version 2.0+ used to sync configs

 ## Some example configs
 * Add ability to retain score on death on certain difficulties